USPS regulator says ‘no more important time’ for stronger oversight of agency’s sweeping changes

 “There are legitimate questions as to the effects of the much-accelerated pace at which the Postal Service is increasing rates, given how much mail volume has and is being lost,” Fisher said.

-Fisher said the PRC is reviewing whether the way USPS measures on-time performance is “accurate, reliable and representative of the system as a whole.”
+Fisher said the PRC is also reviewing whether the way USPS measures on-time performance is “accurate, reliable and representative of the system as a whole.”

-“The DFA has made significant changes to the way the Postal Service transports the mail, moving it around the times of delivery.
+“The DFA has made significant changes to the way the Postal Service transports the mail, moving it around, the times of delivery.
 And we believe that the service measurement system may not be as accurate as it had been previously,” Fisher said.

 The commission has also initiated a review of USPS’ ability to set higher prices two years earlier than required.

-“I really do think the goal of the system is really to find way to find this balance between keeping the Postal Service self-sustaining and also finding incentives to reduce cost,” Poling said.
+“I really do think the goal of the system is really to find a way to find this balance between keeping the Postal Service self-sustaining and also finding incentives to reduce cost,” Poling said.

 USPS raised the price of a first-class Forever stamp to 73 cents on July 14, up from 68 cents.
 It’s the sixth price increase since 2020, when the Postal Regulatory Commission gave USPS freedom to set prices higher than the rate of inflation.